machine-moon/scrabble/README.md

 - **New AI popup**: Asks for the number of AI players.
 - **Premium Squares**: Introduced premium squares to enhance strategic gameplay.
 - **Improved Scoring Logic**: Enhanced the accuracy and efficiency of scoring calculations.
-- **Option to Enter Board Size**: Custom board size can now be entered.
-- **Option to Enter Number of Players**: Number of players can be entered.
-- **Select Board Configuration**: Custom board configurations can now be selected.
-- **BONUS: Timer Mode**: Timer mode can be enabled that puts a timer for each player's turn.
-- **Undo, Redo**: Undo and Redo is now available.
-Players can undo and redo their letter placement.
-- **Save Game, Load Game**: Game can be saved and loaded later now.

 ## Technologies Used